 A spirited live auction produced prize-winning bids for several items, including a one-of-a-kind, hand-etched Balthazar of Rusack Vineyards Santa Catalina Island wine, a romantic Danube river cruise for two and an opportunity to be a guest bartender at the Bluewater Grill.
 Among the more than 100 silent auction items on which guests bid were vintage Catalina Island memorabilia, jewelry, artwork and vacation stays in Pebble Beach, Mammoth, Scotland and other destinations.

-Other bid items included rare opportunities to learn about Catalina's natural history in the Island's wildlands with the experts.
-Among the items were a full-day Jeep® Eco Tour with Conservancy President and CEO Ann M. Muscat, Ph.D.; a day in the field fox-trapping with Conservancy Director of Wildlife Management Julie King, and a natural history tour with Conservancy Chief Conservation and Education Officer John M. Mack.
+Guests also bid on unique Catalina Island adventures including a Jeep® Eco Tour with Conservancy President and CEO Ann M. Muscat, Ph.D., a day in the field with the Conservancy Director of Wildlife Management Julie King as she conducts the annual Catalina Island fox trapping, a week at a Catalina summer camp and a natural history tour with Conservancy Chief Conservation and Education Officer John M. Mack.